BSalita/Bridge_Game_Postmortem_Chatbot/README.md

 Project to provide high-level postmortem game information using a chat interface.
 User can either use vetted prompts, such as via the Summarize button, or custom prompts.
 Games are limited to ACBL club pair matchpoint games which used a Mitchell movement and not shuffled.

 Try it live at: https://huggingface.co/spaces/bsalita/Bridge_Game_Postmortem_Chatbot

+## Related Projects
+For a list of related projects see: https://github.com/BSalita/BridgeStats